pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 original location.
 It will never break.
 There is still work to be done in this area, but it seems like what the Commons should enable.

-Content format becomes more important than ready resolution.
-So we need to pick formats that are ubiquitous to allow the most likelihood that these types will be supported into the future.

 It's not that the Scholarly Commons prefers one system over another.
 But it is that the Scholarly Commons prefers that which provides the least barriers to participation.
 The other end of the stick is that the Scholarly Commons should support whatever identifiers exist from whatever identification schemes exist.
 Preferring and supporting are two different things.

-If the publishers are able to provide a quick and easy way to do this, it should be possible to do this in an open way as well.

 [DOI standard]: <https://www.iso.org/standard/43506.html> "Digital object identifier system ISO standard"
 [DOI standardization announcement]: <https://www.iso.org/news/2012/05/Ref1561.html>